Aiiii-den/ml_pm10/README.md

 ###### Use Case 1
 An overview of the results for training and testing Decision Tree Regression, Random Forest Regression and k-Nearest-Neighbor can be found in table 1.
 Each machine learning model is annotated with the version of input features used.
 Version 1 focuses on datetime features only.
-Version 2 add wind data and version three utilises datetime, fine dust and in a subversion wind data.
+Version 2 adds wind data and version three utilises datetime, fine dust and in one sub-version wind data.
 For a more detailed explanation please refer to the [versioning information](https://github.com/Aiiii-den/ml_pm10/blob/documentation/sprint_9/uc1_versioning_information_v2.md) file.
 <br>

 The best performing model, considering test median error and rate of overfitting, is the DecisionTreeRegressor V3.1.